 "The technique originated in Russia," explains Kamola Malikova, founder of Los Angeles-based nail salon Minx Nails.
-Kamola is planning a London branch for 2023.
-"The Russian manicure has moved into places like Ukraine, Uzbekistan and Kazakhstan.
+"The Russian manicure has moved into places like Ukraine, Uzbekistan, and Kazakhstan.
 In these countries, it has gone so mainstream that traditional methods are no longer used."

-Since then, a handful of UK-based salons, particularly in London, have begun to offer the Russian manicure, which can be performed either with normal polish or gel.
-"Firstly, we carefully remove any previous gel on the nail with an electronic file," Kamola explains.
+Since then, a handful of UK-based salons, particularly in London, have started offering the Russian manicure, which can be performed either with normal polish or gel.
+"Firstly, we carefully remove any previous gel on the nail with an electronic file," Malikova explains.
 "Then the nail technician works on the actual shape of the nail, before polishing the nail bed.
 After which, every cuticle is carefully removed."
-Kamola says that some technicians work with scissors at the very last stage but some work just with a drill.
+Malikova says that some technicians work with scissors at the very last stage but some work just with a drill.

 Being much more intricate and painstakingly precise, the Russian manicure takes a lot longer than the versions we're used to.
-Kamola says clients should expect to spend around two hours in the chair.
-"Application of the nail colour is the longest part," she says.
-"We use a specialised base coat and allow it to dry properly.
-This is followed by a hard gel overlay and then by the colour."
+Malikova says clients should expect to spend around two hours in the chair.
+"Application of the nail color is the longest part," she says.
+"We use a specialized base coat and allow it to dry properly.
+This is followed by a hard gel overlay and then by the color."

 The nail painting is important to the process, too.
-Kamola explains that the polish is applied deep under the cuticle, which allows for minimal regrowth.
+Malikova explains that the polish is applied deep under the cuticle, which allows for minimal natural regrowth.
 In fact, clients can expect the manicure to last for roughly four weeks.
-"This technique is amazing for people who are busy," Kamola adds.
+"This technique is amazing for people who are busy," Malikova adds.
 "Yes, you are spending two hours in the salon but you don't need to come every week."

 What are the benefits of a Russian manicure?

-I was unable to jet off to LA to book in at Minx but I visited LY Beauty in Chelsea, a salon which offers the Russian manicure service.
-The end result was very 'clean' and it's probably the smartest-looking manicure I’ve ever had.
+I was unable to jet off to L.A. to book in at Minx but I visited LY Beauty in Chelsea, London, a salon that offers the Russian manicure service.
+The end result was very 'clean' and it's probably the nicest-looking manicure I’ve ever had.
 My nails almost look like press-ons (only they don't fall off).